tatticoder/file-server/README.md

 You should get output like
 ```
 ```
-Open the URL on localhost with port number mentioned or view on other device in your LAN by using private ip address ( run `ip a` in linux to get your private IP) and prot number.
-You can change port used by setting up environment variables
+Open the URL on localhost with port number mentioned or view on other device in your LAN by using private ip address ( run `ip a` in linux to get your private IP) and port number.
+You can change port used by setting up environment variables default is 8000.

 ## How to Contribute?
-You can browse through existing issues or open a new issue to contribute to this project.
+You can browse through existing issues or open a new issue  and submit a PR to fix that issue.
 For detailed info read [How to contribute?](./CONTRIBUTING.md)

 ## Report a bug